Bunkai9448/digipet_PSP/FAQ & Bugs.md

 - Versus battles are all automated, you can only choose your digimon and phase at the begining of each battle.
 *This battles can be done at any hour of the day, no sleep time is inforced.*

-- Cheer your digimon as soon as select to attack to win the battle, during the "ready" phase.
+- Cheer your digimon as soon as you choose to attack to win the battle, during the "ready" phase.
 The result is decided during that phase.

 - If you press X at the starting of a battle (before the menu appears), you will be prompted with the lose animation,